bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/bryson.md

 **Bryson** was a Greek mathematician who was probably a pupil of Socrates and contributed to the problem of squaring the circle.

 ### Mathematical Profile (Excerpt):
-* Aristotle mentions Bryson of Heraclea, who was the son of Herodorus of Heraclea.
 * Bryson was a Sophist and Aristotle criticises him both for his assertion that there is no such thing as indecent language, and also for his method of squaring the circle.
-* Aristotle's criticism appears to have been based on the fact that Bryson's proof used general principles rather than on geometric ones, but it is somewhat unclear exactly what Aristotle meant by this.
 * Diogenes Laertius gives some other biographical details of Bryson, but these cannot all be correct since Bryson's interaction with a number of philosophers is stated, yet certain of these are impossible due to the dates during which these men lived.
 * Perhaps the most likely of the details preserved by Diogenes Laertius is that Bryson was either a pupil of Socrates or of Euclid of Megara.
 * It is a little difficult to reconstruct exactly what Bryson's method of squaring the circle was.